PetToyCo/photo-gallery/README.md

 Complete these set up tasks:
--run npm install inside the photo-gallery directory to install dependencies -make an API account with unsplash https://unsplash.com/documentation#creating-a-developer-account -create a config.js file and add the key to it.
+-run npm install inside the photo-gallery directory to install dependencies -make an API account with unsplash https://unsplash.com/documentation#creating-a-developer-account -create a config.js file in the helper directory and add the key to it.
 Example: module.exports = {
     TOKEN: YOUR_TOKEN
   };